RenedeK/Getting-and-claining-data/README.md

 **2. Merge `train` And `test` Subject and Activity Data**

-The subject and activity data are combined into separate columns first by row binding the corresponding files (`subject_train.txt`, `subject_test.txt`, `y_train.txt`, and `y_test.txt`) from the `train` and `test` folders, and then column binding the two columns.
+The subject and activity data are combined into separate columns first by row binding the corresponding files (`x_train.txt`, `x_test.txt`, `subject_train.txt`, `subject_test.txt`, `y_train.txt`, and `y_test.txt`) from the `train` and `test` folders, and then column binding the columns.
 The result is a 10299 by 2 data frame containing 1 column for subject and 1 column for activity.

 **3. Replace `activity` Data and Subsetting `mean` and `std` Data**

-The numeric values (1 to 6) in `activity` column are replaced with corresponding text descriptions (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) from the mapping provided by the `activity_labels.txt` file.
+The numeric values (1 to 6) in `activity` column are replaced with corresponding text descriptions (walking, walking_upstairs, walking downstairs, sitting, standing, laying) from the mapping provided by the `activity_labels.txt` file.

 The `train` and `test` observation data are combined to create a 10299 by 561 dataframe.
 The `grep` function is then used to find the column indices of any variable that contains "mean" or "std" (standard deviation) data.
 79 variables are found.
 The subset of data for these 79 variables is then column bound with the subject and activity dataframe to create a 10299 by 81 dataframe.